mfem/web/src/gpu-tips-n-tricks.md

 cout << "norm(z) = " << z.Norml2() << endl;
 ```

-There is no easy way to keep the big "base" `Vector` (`v` in your example) and the "alias" sub-Vector (`w` in your example) synchronized when they are being moved/copied between host and device.
+There is no easy way to keep the big "base" `Vector` (`v` in the example) and the "alias" sub-Vector (`w` in the example) synchronized when they are being moved/copied between host and device.
 Therefore such synchronizations need to be done "manually" using the methods `Vector::SyncMemory` and `Vector::SyncAliasMemory`.

 Basically the issue is that the Memory objects (inside the `Vector`s) do not know about the other version, so they cannot update the validity flags (the host and device validity flags indicate which of the pointers has valid data) of the other `Vector`.
 Also such update may not make sense if you just moved the sub-`Vector`.

-In your example above, after you move the "base" `Vector v` to host, you need to "inform" the "alias" `w `that the validity flags of its base have been changed.
+In the example above, after you move the "base" `Vector v` to host, you need to "inform" the "alias" `w` that the validity flags of its base have been changed.
 This is done by calling `w.SyncMemory(v)` which simply copies the validity flags from `v` to `w` -- there are no host-device memory transfers involved.

-One the other hand, if in your example you moved `w` to host and modified it there, and then you want to access the data through the base `Vector v` (you can think of the more general case here, when `w` is smaller than `v`) then you need to call `w.SyncAliasMemory(v)`.
+One the other hand, if in the example you moved `w` to host and modified it there, and then you want to access the data through the base `Vector v` (you can think of the more general case here, when `w` is smaller than `v`) then you need to call `w.SyncAliasMemory(v)`.
 In this particular case, the call will move the sub-Vector described by `w` from host to device and update the validity flags of `w` to be the same as the ones of `v`.
 This way the whole `Vector v` gets the real data in one location -- before the call part of it was on device and the part described by w was on host.